PrintM3D/Micro-Docs/technical-support/how-to-guide-micro-fan-replacement.md

 ![](../.gitbook/assets/F11.png)

-Remove print head from printer.
+Remove print head from printer:

 1. One side of the X Rods will be glued to the sliders, one side will not.
 Hold the slider in one hand, and the X Rack in the other.

 ![](../.gitbook/assets/F12.png)

 2. While holding the slider and X Rack, gently pull apart from each other.
 Please be careful as to not bend the Z Rods, only a small gap is needed.

 ![](../.gitbook/assets/micro_2.png)

  3. Rotate the slider so the pegs point upwards.
 The X Axis is now free from the sliders.

 ![](../.gitbook/assets/micro_3.png)